Distilled from many years of public speaking experience, here is a collection of ideas that help make a great speaker.

 Use visual aids to support your talk (if possible)

 Whatever the audience is looking at should help them engage with your words.
-If using slides, they should support or illustrate the point you are making.
-This helps the audience follow you.
+If using PowerPoint the slides should support or illustrate the point you are making: this helps the audience follow you.
 Don't keep the same slide up long after it's ceased to relate to what you are now talking about.
 We are visual animals and well chosen images or illustrations can make life much easier for the audience.
 Early in my career I was booked by a company who'd hired a TV celebrity and author the month before to talk about a topic ideally suited to visual imagery.
 They'd droned on, reading from a script, for 90 minutes and used only two slides.
 The audience was unimpressed and the company swore never to book them again.

 Create a story, or series of mini–stories / themes